Mugisha112/Mugisha112.github.io/_posts/2023-08-15-personal-data.md

 ---
-title: "About me and what I can bring to the team"
+title: "Data about me and what I can bring to the team"
 layout: post
 ---